simonbrowndotje/c4model/faq.md

 C4 model is just a way to describe a software system, from different levels of abstraction, and it implies nothing about the process of delivering software.

-## Should you include message buses, API gateways, service meshes, etc?

-If you have two services, A and B, that communicate by sending a message via a message bus (irrespective of topics, queues, p2p, pub/sub, etc) or another intermediary (e.g. an API gateway or service mesh), you have a couple of options.

-1. The first option is to show service A sending a message to the intermediary, and the intermediary subsequently forwarding that message to service B. While accurate, the "hub and spoke" nature of the diagram tends to obscure the notion that there's coupling between the message producer and consumer.

-2. The other approach is to omit the intermediary, and instead use notation (e.g. a textual description, colour coding, line style, etc) to signify that the interaction between service A and B happens via an intermediary.
-This approach
-3. tends to result in diagrams that tell a clearer story.

 ## Using C4 to describe libraries, frameworks and SDKs?

 The C4 model is really designed to model a software system, at various levels of abstraction.
 To document a library,